OptimizationGameTheory/benchmarks/README.md

 $$
 \Phi(x) = \langle C, X \rangle + \frac{\lambda}{2} \|x\|^2 + \frac{\mu}{2}\Biggl[ \sum_{i=1}^{n} \Bigl(\sum_{j=1}^{n} X_{ij} - 1\Bigr)^2 + \sum_{j=1}^{n} \Bigl(\sum_{i=1}^{n} X_{ij} - 1\Bigr)^2 + \sum_{i,j}\Bigl(\max(0, -X_{ij})^2 + \max(0, X_{ij}-1)^2\Bigr) \Biggr],
 $$
 where $\langle C, X \rangle$ denotes the total matching cost, $\lambda$ is a regularization parameter ensuring strict convexity, and $\mu$ is a penalty parameter enforcing the matching constraints.
-The analytical optimal solution is obtained via the Hungarian algorithm, which computes a binary assignment matrix $X^*$ that minimizes $\langle C, X^* \rangle$ under the one-to-one matching constraints.
+The analytical optimal solution is obtained via the Hungarian algorithm, which computes a binary assignment matrix $X^\ast$ that minimizes $\langle C, X^\ast \rangle$ under the one-to-one matching constraints.

 The potential function for the stable matching problem is minimized using numerical optimization techniques—Steepest Descent and Newton’s Methods.
 The implementation integrates penalty terms to enforce the assignment and bound constraints, and uses a regularization parameter $\lambda$ for convexity.
 The continuous solution is then compared against the optimal binary matching computed using the Hungarian algorithm (via `scipy.optimize.linear_sum_assignment`).